Losing a stone in a month is a drastic weight loss but if you follow this safe guide, it can be done.

 Use a diet delivery service

+w&h recommends a diet delivery service if you want to get health meals - fast.
 Getting your meals prepped and delivered to your door can be brilliant way of staying on track and shedding those pounds.
 Jane Plan offers a healthy food delivery service which could help you to lose one stone in a month - especially with their one stone/one month delivery box option.
 There are endless food options to choose from, including pork meatballs, chilli con carne and a luxury lentil shepherd's pie.
 Plus, they will help you to create a free weight loss profile based on your BMI.

 Drink a pint of water before each meal

-According to recent studies, gulping down a pint of plain old water could help towards shifting a pound in one month.
+We at Woman & Home did some digging, and according to recent studies, gulping down a pint of plain old water could help towards shifting a pound in one month.
 A study undertaken by the University of Birmingham monitored 12 adults over 12 weeks.
 Half of the group were asked to drink 500ml of water before each of their meals, and half weren't.
 The six that drank water before their meals lost around 2.8 pounds more than those who didn't, which lead to them on average losing around of 9.4 pounds each over the 12 weeks.

 Limit yourself to just one treat meal a week

-"Cutting out everything you love is likely to end up making you miserable.
+Kim maintains that we all have to have a treat now and again - just not that often!
+She said, "Cutting out everything you love is likely to end up making you miserable.
 In order for a quick weight loss programme to be effective, it needs to be something you can stick to.
 Allow yourself one treat meal per week where you can eat whatever you fancy.
 Or, spread your treats over the week.
 This might be a small bar of dark (70%) chocolate, or equivalent, every day.
 Remember though - the more treats you have, the slower the weight loss will be, so don't have them too regularly!"